rkyzk/freiburg-kappel-organic-garden/README.md

 * The page contains a form, with which users can sign up for events or simply write to personnel.
 * The form collects users’ first names, last names, emails, their options for which event(s) they want to sign up for (optional) and/or comments (optional).
-* The form is important as it allows users to sign up for the events or contact the personnel.
+* The form is important as it allows users to sign up for the events or to contact the personnel.
 * On this page, I made a dark background for the logo in order to make a sufficient contrast.
 * For the background of the form, I used a dark gray color so that the white letters on the form are easily readable.
 * By using the dark gray color I also intended to avoid interfering with the colors of the flowers in the surrounding image.
 I made the color somewhat transparent so the audience can still see through the flowers.